Stories

 Wahouma

-The house was so small it could be heated by a gas furnace located on the floor of the central hall.
-This contraption was constantly "going out" requiring Dad to relight it.
-When I think about this process and remember, too, the many times I leapt over it in bare feet going from the bedroom to the living room, I cringe at the thought.
-More than once, our little feet landed on the edge of the hot metal grate, which only made it more challenging; though ordered to by caring parents, we refused to walk around.
+The house was small and could be heated by a gas floor furnace in the central hall.
+This was constantly "going out" requiring Dad to relight it.
+When I think about the danger of this lighting process I cringe at the thought.
+Though ordered by caring parents to walk around, we refused.
+More than once, our little feet landed on the edge of the hot metal grate.
+It was a challenge.

 We cooled the house with a ceiling fan in the same hall and a window fan in my parent's bedroom, aided by the large Mimosa trees that provided shade for the yard and the prevailing winds that swept through the wooded lot behind the houses on the east of The Block, called "The Woods."
 On hot Alabama nights, roll-out windows and both front and back doors were left open.
 The screen doors shielded us from bugs and were locked only by a hook latch.